NateTheSage/NateTheSage.github.io/index.md

 layout: home
 background: '/img/jupiter.jpg'
 ---
-# Welcome to the blog of NateTheSage!
+# SWR - Seemingly Wise Ramblings

 I've started this blog to detail a few things about my (up and coming) knowledge of the IT and security world, and detail my own experiences with my own home network.